lonnblad/gopuml/README.md

 ## Example:

-gopuml can convert this example text into an svg file or a link.
+gopuml can convert this example text into a file or a link, in this example, using the svg formatter.

 ### Plant UML